kubernetes/website/content/en/docs/concepts/services-networking/dns-pod-service.md

 ### A/AAAA records

+In general a pod has the following DNS resolution:

+`pod-ip-address.my-namespace.pod.cluster-domain.example`.

+For example, if a pod in the `default` namespace has the IP address 172.17.0.3, its DNS name is:

+`172-17-0-3.default.pod.cluster.local`.

-Any pods created by a Deployment or DaemonSet have the following DNS resolution available:
+Any pods created by a Deployment or DaemonSet exposed by a service have the following DNS resolution available:

-`pod-ip-address.deployment-name.my-namespace.svc.cluster-domain.example.`
+`pod-ip-address.deployment-name.my-namespace.svc.cluster-domain.example`.

 ### Pod's hostname and subdomain fields